slazav/device2/Readme.md

 ```

 Send message to a device and get answer.
 In this case we send `get_time` command to
-the `graphene` program:
+the `graphene` device:
 ```
 $ device_c ask graphene get_time
 1601282446.214037
 ```

 Send message to a device and get answer.
-In this case we send `get_time` command to
+Create a database with FLOAT values
-the `graphene` program:
+using the `graphene` device:
 ```
 $ device_c ask graphene create new_db FLOAT "my new database" 1601282446.214037